-Libya: Neither of the two main factions has reported any coronavirus cases but both are taking precautions.
+Neither of Libya's two main factions has reported any coronavirus cases but both are taking precautions.
 The UN-backed Government of National Accord has ordered the closure of restaurants and cafes and banned gatherings for parties, weddings and funerals.
 On Saturday it imposed a night-time curfew from 6pm to 6am.
 The Benghazi-based Libyan National Army imposed a similar curfew last Thursday in the areas under its control.

-Libya: The UN-backed Government of National Unity (GNA) reported the country's first case – a 73-year-old man who arrived in Libya from Tunisia on March 5, having previously been in Saudi Arabia.
+The UN-backed Government of National Unity (GNA) reported the country's first case – a 73-year-old man who arrived in Libya from Tunisia on March 5, having previously been in Saudi Arabia.
 He is now being treated in a hospital in Tripoli.
 The Associated Press reports:

 "The confirmation of Libya's first case, three weeks after the patient's arrival in the country, poses a test for its fragile medical system.
 Attempts at a nationwide disease protection program have been undermined by the country's division between two rival governments, in the east and west of the country, and a patchwork of armed groups supporting either administration.